How far can one travel?

 Heart to go farther?

-This is the final story in this very special series of posts by a guest in TaipeiDreams.
+This is the final part in this very special series of posts by a guest in TaipeiDreams.
 I hope you enjoyed the stories greatly – and you are touched enough.
 Enough to think about and actually begin touring with your heart.

-Will you inspire another?
+Will you help inspire another?

-• Click it.
-Not this image, but the icon itself at the end of this article.
-Share this Tour Beyond Wheelchair series or any of the stories (click their ShareThis icons) in any way: via email, or FaceBook, or a whole lot of other online sharing sites!
+Share this post or any of the stories in any way: Email, or FaceBook, or a whole lot of other online sharing sites!

 Thank you for helping a friend travel farther. :-)